 Before pouring your next batch of homemade chocolate, we recommend you give your molds a quick polish with some dry cloth.
 Doing so will remove any dust or fingerprints for perfect chocolate-making.
 Never try to skip this step, as even clean molds can have tiny specks of dust that impact the final chocolate finish.

 Cleaning polycarbonate chocolate molds includes more than just rinsing them off.
-You need to collect the right materials and tools to be the Sheldon Cooper of your house.
 Explore this part as we go on the journey to gather everything we need to get the job done.

 Cleaning Materials You Will Need for Chocolate Molds